brndnsmth/azure-ai-lang-detect-rest-client/README.md

 ## REST Client Setup

-The Azure AI services APIs operate on a REST architecture, allowing you to interact with them by sending JSON requests via HTTP.
-In the following example, we'll delve into a console application utilizing the Language REST API for language detection.
-However, the underlying principle remains consistent across all APIs supported by the Azure AI Services resource.
+The Azure AI services APIs are designed on a REST architecture, which means that you can interact with them by crafting and sending JSON-formatted requests over the HTTP protocol.
+This approach provides a flexible and standardized way to communicate with the AI services.

+In the example below, we'll provide detailed steps to set up and run a console application that showcases the usage of the Language REST API for language detection.
+However, it's essential to note that the fundamental approach discussed here is applicable across all APIs supported by the Azure AI Services resource.

 To install this project, follow these steps:

-1. Clone the repository from GitHub using the following command:
+1. **Clone the Repository:** Begin by cloning the project repository from GitHub.
+Execute the following command in your terminal or command prompt:

 ```
 git clone https://github.com/brndnsmth/azure-ai-rest-client.git
 ```

-2. Create a virtual environment using Python 3:
+2. **Create a Virtual Environment:** Utilize Python 3 to create a virtual environment for this project.
+This step ensures a clean and isolated environment for installing dependencies.

 ```
 python3 -m venv .venv
 ```

-3. Activate the virtual environment:
+3. **Activate the Virtual Environment:** Activate the virtual environment to isolate the project dependencies from other Python installations on your system.

 ```
 source .venv/bin/activate
 ```

-4. Once in virtual environment (.venv), install the backend dependencies using pip:
+4. **Install Dependencies:** While inside the virtual environment, install the required dependencies specified in the requirements.txt file using pip.

 ```
 pip install -r requirements.txt
 ```

-5. Run the client
+5. **Configuration Setup:** Update the .env file with your Access Keys and Endpoint.
+This step is crucial for authenticating requests and accessing the Azure AI services.

+6. **Run the Client:** Execute the following command to run the client application:

 ```
 python rest-client.py
 ```

-6. When prompted for some text, try entering some text.
+6. **Input Text:** Follow the prompts provided by the client application.
+Enter the desired text when prompted for input.
+This step allows you to test the language detection functionality.